 from 1982 to 1996 I had a Alaskan Malamute in the top 5 every year, and from 2007 to the present as well.
 Itook some time off in the middle to have children.
 I have shown countless others to their championship through all of the past years until today.
 I also have been lucky enough to continue with the breed as part co-owner/ breeder to many of Sabrina Czarapata's great kennel StormSky Malamutes.

 Sporting dogs are very fun to show, they try hard to please and I have shown several of the breeds in the Sporting group, I just don't have the pictures.
 We did however own a great Golden Retriever who I finished before he was 2 years old with specialty wins.

 I love hounds.
 I have had the great pleasure to own and breed Saluki's.
 I also was lucky enough to show Ch Lois's Irish Minstrel to a top 10 Saluki and to his All breed BEST IN SHOW.
-I Also showed the top winning Ridgeback bitch as well and several other lovely hounds.
+I Also showed the top winning Ridgeback bitch and put 2 beagles in the top 20 in the same year , several other lovely hounds.

 The working group.
 I love working dogs.
 They are strong, they think on their own and they love to do things.
 I have shown most of the dogs in this group and love working with them.

 I have all Breed Best In Shows on three different breeds in this group, and on 9 different dogs.

 I have won many Best in Show specialties on these breeds including Malamutes, Dobermans, Great Pyrenees, Portuguese Water Dogs, and Samoyed.